mlc-ai/mlc-llm/docs/get_started/project_overview.rst

 There are several ways to prepare the model weights and model lib.

-- :ref:`Model Prebulits` contains models that can be directly used.
+- :ref:`Model Prebuilts` contains models that can be directly used.
-- You can also run model compilation for model weight variants for given supported architectures.
+- You can also :doc:`run model compilation </compilation/compile_models>` for model weight variants for given supported architectures.
 - Finally, we can enhance the overall model definition flow to incorporate new model architectures.

 A default chat config usually comes with the model weight directory.
 You can further customize